When Support Buys Time, Not Things

 before creativity fades,

-before writing slows—
+before writing slows,

-Time runs out.
+time runs out.

-Not in dramatic ways.
+Not always in dramatic ways.

-In small, exhausting ones.
+Usually in small, exhausting ones.

 One small shift.